Porsuk River

 The Porsuk River also Kocasu-Porsuk River (Porsuk Çayı, Kocasu-Porsuk Çayı), ancient Tembris, is a river in Turkey, that flows for 448 km.
-The city of Eskişehir is sited on the banks of this river.
-The river is dammed by the Porsuk dam forming large reservoirs.
+The city of Eskişehir is located on the banks of this river.
+The river is dammed by the Porsuk dam, forming large reservoirs.
 The Porsuk flows into the Sakarya River near the town of Polatlı, ancient Gordium.